shawlleyw/shawlleyw.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm **Shaoyu Wang**, a last-year undergraduate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/).
-Now I'm pursuing my bechelor degree in Computer Science and Technology.
+Now I'm pursuing my bechelor's degree in computer science and technology.

 My research interests lie in computer architecture and machine learning system.
 I'm looking forward to improving the performance of intensive computing especially in the field of AI through software and hardware.